Our Values

 Our Team

-The Charity is administered by the voluntary Trustees, with the day-to-day management being carried out by an Honorary Treasurer, Secretary to the Trustees and Honorary Administrator.
-All are charged with a duty of care to ensure residents are treated fairly and their queries and requests are dealt with promptly
+The Charity is administered by the voluntary Trustees, with the day-to-day management being carried out by a Housing Site Manager, Honorary Administrator and Honorary Treasurer.
+All are charged with a duty of care to ensure residents are treated fairly and their queries and requests are dealt with promptly.

 The Trustees and Management Committee of the Homes are drawn widely from the City and include the Lord Mayor of Leicester, one City Councillor, representatives of the Bishop of Leicester, and the Leicester Council of Faiths.